AnneHartebrodt/codegreen-client/docs/source/usage/quickstart.md

 If you are interested in tracking and reporting your usage, you can use the following two decorators.
 ```@upload_report``` and ```@track_emissions```. ```@track_emissions``` is a decorator from the codecarbon python package which we reused.
 Codecarbon also allows uploading the usage, but the functionality did not fulfill our privacy requirements.
 Furthermore, we are interested in collecting more and different data specifically about bioinformatics usage as well.

+> **Warning**
+> Make sure the name of the experiment is specified and the same for all decorators belonging to one function.

 ```python
 @init_experiment(estimated_runtime_hours=1,estimated_runtime_minutes=30,percent_renewable=10,allowed_delay_hours=24,area_code="ES-9",log_request=True,experiment_name="my_experiment",codecarbon_logfile="experiment.log",nextflow_logfile="nextflow.log",overwrite=False)